Clinical scientist, embryology

 As a clinical scientist working in embryology, you'll need to:

-- determine patients' fertility levels
+- assess fertility levels through diagnostic testing

-- test the suitability of each gamete
+- test the quality and suitability of gametes before use in treatment

 Salary

 - Jobs in the National Health Service (NHS) are usually covered by the Agenda for Change (AfC) pay rates consisting of nine pay bands.
-Trainee clinical scientists on the NHS Scientist Training Programme (STP) are on Band 6 of the scale, with salaries starting at £35,392.
+Trainee clinical scientists on the NHS Scientist Training Programme (STP) are on Band 6 of the scale, with salaries starting at £38,682.

-- Once qualified, you're likely to earn between £43,742 to £50,056 (Band 7).
+- Once qualified, you're likely to earn between £47,810 and £54,710 (Band 7).

-- Salaries for principal scientists and consultant scientists, the highest grade at which clinical scientists work, range from £50,952 (Band 8) to £114,949 (Band 9), for the most senior roles.
+- Salaries for principal scientists and consultant scientists, the highest grade at which clinical scientists work, range from £55,690 (Band 8) to £125,637 (Band 9), for the most senior roles.

-If you're working in London and the surrounding areas you may receive a high-cost area supplement of between 5% and 20% of your basic salary.
+If you're working in London and the surrounding areas, you may receive a high-cost area supplement of between 5% and 20% of your basic salary.

 Salary levels for clinical scientists working for private companies, universities, government bodies and other organisations may vary.